avs42040/cloud-native-platform/README.md

 # Additional information
 - This demo only use k3d to deploy all services in kuberneter, because it comes up with loadbalancer service and easy to be created and destroyed.
 Please feel free use these scripts as a reference to deploy the services in your own kubernetes cluster, if you have one.
-- We also prepare a script called "run-all.sh" to run our main demo.
-For more detail, please refer to README in folder cluster-config.
 - For every applications exposed using istio-gateway, we will also deployed istio-addons.
 Istio-addons include Kiali, Grafana, Tracing (Jaeger) and Prometheus.
 They will help us to collect metrics provided by prometheus and visualize them via Kiali and Grafana.

-## Authors

-* **Suphanat Aviphan** - IT Consultant - Infologistix GmbH

-If you have other suggestion of how we can improve the demo, plase feel free to reach us.

-HAVE FUN !!

 # Our main demo